Generalized Linear Mixed Model (GLMM)

 Fixed Effects (X) selects predictor variables for fixed effects.
 Only numeric columns are selectable.
 To use categorical variables, convert them with Dummy Coding first.

-Group Variable selects the grouping variable for random intercepts.
+Group Variable (Random Intercept) selects the grouping variable for random intercepts.
 Categorical (nominal/ordinal) or string columns are available.

 Include intercept toggles the intercept term (default: on).